whyredfire/pixelos-blog/docs/JoinTheTeam/MaintainerGuidelines.md

 ---
 # Maintainer Guidelines

-* Commits **MUST** have proper authorship
+* Commits **MUST** have proper authorship.

-* **MUST NOT** overclock or do anything which can damage the device
+* **MUST NOT** overclock or do anything which can damage the device.

-* Kernel sources **MUST** BE public except if OEM does not provide, prebuilt kernels are discouraged
+* Kernel sources **MUST** BE public except if OEM does not provide, prebuilt kernels are discouraged.

-* The builds **MUST** be usable
+* The builds **MUST** be usable.

-* Exceptions for some of the requirements maybe made for older phones
+* Exceptions for some of the requirements maybe made for older phones.

-* Your previous work in development will be considered

-* Your behavior towards others will be considered

-* Your activeness in the community will be considered
+* Other qualitative aspects such as your previous work in development, your behavior towards other, your behavior towards the team and your activeness in the community will be considered when we review your application.